Theory of Semiconductor

 N type SemiconductorIn this type of semiconductor majority carriers are electrons and minority carriers are holes.
 N - type semiconductor is formed by adding pentavalent (five valence electrons) impurity in pure semiconductor crystal, e.g. P. As, Sb.
 Four of the five valence electron of pentavalent impurity forms covalent bond with Si atom and the remaining electron is free to move anywhere within the crystal.
 Pentavalent impurity donates electron to Si that’s why N-type impurity atoms are known as donor atoms.
 This enhances the conductivity of pure Si.
 Majority carriers are electrons therefore conductivitry is due to these electrons only and is given by, σ = neμe

-P type SemiconductorsIn this type of semiconductor majority carriers are holes and minority carriers are electrons.
-P- type semiconductor is formed by adding trivalent ( three valence electrons) impurity in pure semiconductor crystal, e.g. B, Al Ba.
-Three of the four valence electron of tetravalent impurity forms covalent bond with Si atom.
-This leaves an empty space which is referred to as hole.
-When temperature is raised electron from another covalent bond jumps to fill this empty space.
-This leaves a hole behind.
+P type SemiconductorsIn this type of semiconductor majority carriers are holes, and minority carriers are electrons.
+The p-type semiconductor is formed by adding trivalent ( three valence electrons) impurity in a pure semiconductor crystal, e.g. B, Al Ba.
+Three of the four valence electron of tetravalent impurity forms covalent bonds with Si atoms.
+The phenomenon creates a space which we refer to a hole.
+When the temperature rises an electron from another covalent bond jumps to fill this space.
+Hence, a hole gets created behind.
 In this way conduction takes place.
-P- type impurity accepts electron and is called acceptor atom.
-Majority carriers are holes and therefore conductivity is due to these holes only and is given by, σ = neμh
+P-type impurity accepts electrons and is called acceptor atom.
+Majority carriers are holes, and therefore conductivity is due to these holes only and is given by, σ = neμh

 |S||SANTOSH commented on 16/04/2018|

 Very nice after reading it all contept and confusion gets cleared